 This easy twist on fried apples really takes them up a notch.
 Vanilla and apples are perfect partners, with the warm flavor of vanilla is just what the gently soft, slightly buttery and sweet apples need.
 I know, cinnamon might be your go-to flavor, but believe me these are really worth trying instead.
 And you can always add a little cinnamon on top, too.

 I have become pretty used to adding vanilla extract to almost any baking I do, but for this you really want vanilla paste.
 The flavor is more distinct and you get those lovely flecks of vanilla as well.
-I received some Taylor and Colledge vanilla paste who are sponsoring Apple Week (see more below for your chance to win prizes!) which worked perfectly.

 Your classic Southern fried apples will typically use more butter and sugar than I have here, but for me, this amount works just fine to get the lovely balance of flavors while being that little bit healthier.